ronaldoussoren/pyobjc/docs/core/intro.rst

 		someMethod_ = objc.selector(someMethod_, signature='v@:f')

-In Python 2.4 or later there is a decorator for this purpose:
+Using a decorator is more convenient though:

  .. sourcecode:: python
     :linenos: